- Makes 1 loaf plus 2 or 3 sidecars

-We are a family of flan eaters, all 30 or so of us ... so it was just natural that I should start bringing a pumpkin flan to the Thanksgiving dinner.
+We are a family of flan eaters, all 30 or so of us, so it was just natural that I should start bringing a pumpkin flan to the Thanksgiving dinner.
 This recipe makes a bit more than will fit in the loaf pan so we generally make a couple of ramekins on the side for, um, quality control. —aargersi

-- Now make the custard - just put the remaining ingredients in a big bowl or in your mixer and whip until it is very frothy.
-The sugar should be set now - pour the custard over the sugar, and remaining custard can go into ramekins.
+- Now make the custard: Put the remaining ingredients into a big bowl or in your mixer and whip until it is very frothy.
+The sugar should be set now.
+Pour the custard over the sugar, and the remaining custard can go into ramekins.

-- put the loaf pan in a larger pan and put it in the COLD oven, fill the outer pan with 1" or so of water.
-Turn the oven on to 350 and set the time for an hour and 20 minutes.
-Depending on your particular oven it may take a bit longer - bake until the flan is puffing up around the edges and no longer wobbly in the middle.
-The ramekins will be done sooner (oh yeah - put them in there in a water bath too)
+- Place the loaf pan and the ramekins into a larger pan filled with roughly 1 inch of water, then put them into a cold oven.
+Turn the oven onto 350° F and set the time for a 1 hour and 20 minutes.
+Depending on your particular oven, it may take a bit longer.
+Bake until the flan is puffing up around the edges and no longer wobbly in the middle.
+(The ramekins will be done sooner.)

 - You can eat the flan warm or chilled (we like it warm).
 When you are ready, run a knife around the edge of the pan and then place a plate over the top.
 Quickly flip the whole shootin' match, then get as much of the sugar goo out and onto the flan as you can.
 Scrape the goodies around the edge of the pan with a spoon and eat them.
 That is your reward for being the cook.
 (That loaf pan will come clean—just soak it in hot water until the sugar dissolves.)